 I’ve been happily surprised to have some very memorable meals in this small town, all thanks to the recommendations from a local friend.
 Check out these six restaurants when you’re here and you won’t go wrong.

-If you’re huge into partying, Sibiu and the Transylvania area won’t be for you (although Bucharest might).
+If you’re huge into partying, Sibiu won’t be for you (although Cluj or Timisoara might).
 However, if you like chill pub nights you’ll love Romania.
 This country is really quiet and relaxed, and Daniel and I have had some great nights exploring the craft beer scene in Sibiu and trying some new brews with new friends.

 If you’re wondering what your weekends and evenings would look like as a digital nomad in Romania, check out this list of 24 things to do in Sibiu to see all that the area has to offer!

 Daily life in Sibiu as a digital nomad is just so damn relaxing.
 There’s really no other word for it.
 This town is ultra-quiet and peaceful, super clean, easily walkable, full of cafes and restaurants, lively in the evenings… just perfect in every way.

 There are gyms within walking distance of the center (I use Bebeselea and recommend it), big supermarkets with everything you need, and cheap public transport options.
 Life here in Romania is just really good, and I can’t recommend it enough!

 It’s beautiful, peaceful, and has a great quality of life.
 Get fast internet, a low cost of living, and plenty of things to see and do all wrapped up in one quaint, colorful package!

-I can’t wait to return to Romania again next year, and if you have the chance, I think you should check it out too!
+I can’t wait to return to Romania again soon, and if you have the chance, I think you should check it out too!